Baking Chicken in a Toaster Oven

 Temperature Control

 Temperature control is crucial when baking chicken in a toaster oven.
-Most toaster ovens have a temperature range of 150 to 450 degrees Fahrenheit.
-For chicken, a temperature of 350 to 375 degrees is usually ideal.
+Most toaster ovens have a temperature range of 150 to 450 degrees Fahrenheit (see exactly how hot a toaster oven gets).
+For chicken, 375 to 400 degrees Fahrenheit (190–205°C) is the sweet spot — hot enough to give juicy meat with a lightly crisp exterior without drying it out.

 Keep in mind that toaster ovens can heat up quickly.
 Always preheat your oven before adding your chicken to ensure it cooks evenly.